How to Use a VPS A Beginner's Guide

 Using SSH

-SSH (Secure Shell) is a protocol that allows secure access to and management of devices over a network.
-To find your SSH details, go to the VPS dashboard.
-Then, choose the server you want to connect to.
+SSH (Secure Shell) is a protocol which permits safe accessibility and management of the devices on a network.
+In the VPS dashboard, to discover your SSH details, visit the dashboard.
+Select the server you would like to connect to.

-On the Overview page, click on the VPS access tab to find the details for connecting to your account via SSH.
+In the Overview page, select the VPS access tab and it will give you the information to connect to your account using SSH.

 For Linux Users:

-Open the Terminal.
-Look for the Terminal application in your applications menu or use the shortcut Ctrl + Alt + T.
+• Open the Terminal.
+Find the Terminal application in your applications menu or use shortcut Ctrl + Alt + T.

-Replace your_vps_ip with the actual IP address of your VPS.
+• Change yourvpsip with the real IP address of VPS.

 Using RDP

-Remote Desktop Protocol, or RDP, is a Microsoft protocol for connecting to another computer over a network.
+Remote Desktop Protocol or RDP is a Microsoft network protocol used to connect to a second computer.

-Enter Your VPS IP Address: In the Computer field, type in your VPS IP address.
+• Enter Your VPS IP Address: Type in your VPS IP address in the field that is called Computer.

 3. Initial Configuration of Your VPS: Small Guide